Getting an ADHD Diagnosis can be overwhelming: there is no instruction manual handed to parents that tells us exactly how to help our child.

 If you are like me and LOVE TO LEARN, you may have to put a time limit on your research — say 30 minutes a few times a week.
 Do not let it take priority over connecting with your kid and taking care of yourself.

-6. Learn How to Help Your Child With ADHD by Reading the Right Books
+6. Help Your Child With ADHD by Reading the Right Books

 It can be daunting to scour the book store, looking for a parenting book that is actually going to help.
-I suggest getting a few recommendations and starting at the library before you make a purchase to make sure the advice feels like it will actually work and matches your values as a parent.
+Once your child is diagnosed with ADHD, getting a few recommendations for helpful book is key.

 Not all parenting books are created equal and many have advice that will not help your ADHD child.
 I’ve started lots of books over the past 15 years and finished a select few.